 4. Data Import Support

 Is it clear how much support you’ll get from your case management partner to import your existing data into their software?
 It’s not easy to import big sets of data — and not every vendor is equipped to provide the support needed.
-Additionally your data may “look” fine in its current software, but its level of quality on the back end can be a completely different matter.
-Choose a company who has experts in relational databases who can import your data no matter what state it’s in.
+Additionally, your data may “look” fine in its current software, but its level of quality on the back end can be a completely different matter.
+Choose a company that has experts in relational databases who can import your data no matter what state it’s in.

 5. Highly Configurable

 Legal case management software isn’t one-size-fits-all.
 It has to be adaptable to whatever practice area(s) your firm focuses on.
 Often, you’re advised to ask if software is customizable.
 Did you know that “custom” software means more costs to you?
 Custom work is typically work done by a vendor with the costs paid for by you.
 It is usually one-off, and not supported as a standard part of their offering.
-You’ll end up paying to support it too.
+You’ll end up paying to support it, too.
 What you want to ask for is software that can be highly configured (i.e. without development work) within the standard offering.

 If custom work is offered instead of existing configuration options, stop and reconsider.

 Whichever case management software you go with, the five features we discuss in this blog should be on your list of must-haves.
-If you get the sense that the company is lacking in one or more of these areas, you may want to give them a second, third, and even fourth look… or, move onto the next software that does provide these features.
+If you get the sense that the company is lacking in one or more of these areas, you may want to give them a second, third, and even fourth look…or, just move onto the next software that does provide these features.
 And, as always, best of luck in your search!

 Ted Seward is GrowPath’s Vice President of Marketing, joining its executive leadership team in 2019.
 Ted is responsible for all marketing and initiatives at GrowPath including growth through the development and execution of the marketing/sales strategy, brand awareness, lead generation, and business development.